Bizilizi/DDGR/README.md

 │   ├── main.py                           # The main code file.
 │   ├── README.md                         # The readme file
 │   ├── requirements.txt                  # The file specifies the required environments
-│   ├── run_cifar100.py                   # The file of example.
+│   ├── run_cifar100.py                   # The file to conduct experiments on CIFAR100.
+│   ├── run_core50.py                     # The file to conduct experiments on CORe50.
+│   ├── run_imgnet1000.py                 # The file to conduct experiments on ImageNet.
 ```